grea09/color/doc/heart.md

 In all these works, only the final solution to the input problem is considered.
 That is a good approach to classical planning except when no solutions can be found (or when none exists).
 Our work focuses on the case when the solution could not be found in time or when high-level explanations are preferable to the complete implementation detail of the plan.
 This is done by focusing the planning effort toward finding intermediary abstract plans along the path to the complete solution.

 In the rest of the paper, we detail how the HiErarchical Abstraction for Real-Time (HEART) planner creates abstract intermediary plans that can be used for various applications.
 First, we discuss the motivations and related works to detail the choices behind our design process.
-Then we present the way we modeled an updated planning framework fitting our needs and then we explain our method and prove its properties to finally discuss the experimental results.
+Then we present the way we modeled our own planning framework fitting our needs and then we explain our method and prove its properties to finally discuss the experimental results.

 # Motivations and Potential Applications